jxshdavis/Analytical-Solutions-Logistic-Regression/MentorMeetingNotes1.md

 # Mentor Meeting Notes 09.11.2024

+## Meeting Outline

+Our meeting consited of a discussion of our existing project, restating of our main goals, and laying out actionable steps.

 ## Project Refresher

-Our meeting began with a quick refreshing of our existing project and restating of our main goals.
 Our research currently has
 - a closed form estimator for the logistic regression problem on binary data
-- mathematical analysis of asymptotic properties
+- a mathematical analysis of asymptotic properties
-- simulation and comparison with the Maximum Likelihood Estimator
+- a simulation and comparison with the Maximum Likelihood Estimator
-- Comparison on a real breast cancer dataset
+- a comparison on a real breast cancer dataset

+## Updated Project Goals

+We discussed scenarios where our current model struggles.
+Currently, these are when data points have a homogeneous response (all zeros or all ones) and low or zero row counts.
+We hope make progress on these issues durring the capstone.

+Our main goal is to encoperat LeCams one-step update procedure to our current analytic estimator.
+With this, we hope to upgrade to a model which can always use all avaiable data (unlike our current model).
+This will involve:
+1. Gaining a solid understanding of the one-step update and how to apply it to our model
+2. Implemeting the one-step update in Python and running simulations.
+3. Comparing updated model accurary and confidence intervals to current estimator and MLE.
+4. Applying the theoretical results of LeCams method to our scenario.

+## Main ToDos

+1.